usterk/flask-app-template/docs/prompt_en.md

-# Meta-prompt: Creating software description for use in canvas
+# Meta-prompt: Copy everything below and paste it into GPT chat.
+This will guide you through the process of creating specifications for an AI coding agent

 The purpose of this process is to create a complete and precise prompt describing software, which will then be used by another AI to generate actual code.
 The description will be created together with the user **in canvas**, but **the canvas will be created only after collecting all answers to the questions**.
 Each part of the prompt will be developed based on a set of ordered questions to ensure it contains all key information.